 Monitoring effectiveness of support for SEN pupils

 SEN support takes the form of a four-part cycle (assess, plan, do, review) through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil’s needs and of what supports the pupil in making good progress and securing good outcomes.
 Pupils identified as having SEN have individual support plans, detailing short term targets and the support and interventions that are in place.
-These are reviewed termly by the class teacher in consultation with the SENDCo, pupil and their parent/carer.
-At this meeting, it will be decided either that:
+These are reviewed termly by the class teacher in consultation with the SENDCo, pupil and their parent/carer to decide whether:

 - Advice or support from specialist services is needed in order to better support your child and us as we have further concerns.

 The SENDCo oversees and monitors the support plans to ensure targets are appropriate and the pupils are receiving the support they need to make progress.
 In addition, the SENDCo, senior leadership team and governors scrutinise and discuss outcomes and data for pupils identified with SEN to make sure we are meeting their needs.